Manifold Coordinates with Physical Meaning: Problem formulation, assumptions and challenges

-In Section \ref{sec:theory} we give sufficient and necessary conditions under which $S$ can be recovered uniquely; intuitively, they consist of functional independencies between the functions in $\G$.
+Since the map $\phi$ given by the embedding algorithm is determined only up to diffeomorphism, the map $h$ cannot be uniquely determined, and it can therefore be overly restrictive to assume a parametric form for $h$.
+Hence, this paper aims to find the support set $S$ while circumventing the estimation of $h$.
+Indeterminacies w.r.t. the support $S$ itself are also possible.
+For instance, the support $S$ may not be unique whenever the relationship $g_1=t(g_2)$, where $t$ is a smooth monotonic function, holds for two functions in $\G$.
+In Section \ref{sec:theory} we give conditions under which $S$ can be recovered uniquely; intuitively, they consist of functional independencies between the functions in $\G$.
 For instance, it is sufficient to assume that that the dictionary $\G$ is a {\em functionally independent} set, i.e. there is no $g\in \G$ that can be obtained as a smooth function of other functions in $\G$.

-Hence, in this paper we resolve the indeterminacies w.r.t. the support $S$, and we limit our scope to recovering $S$.
-We leave to future work the problem of recovering information on how the functions $g_S$ combine to explain $\M$. \comment{ For example, the toluene manifold could be equally well be parametrized by $g_1=\cos(\tau)$ or by $g_2 = \sin \tau = \cos (\tau + \pi/2)$, or by any other function that is related by a monotonic transformation of its domain.
-The number of charts and the existence of universal parameterizations of the manifold effect $s$ as well. \skcomment{I understand charts matters in some part of the theory section, but I am wondering why?
-A torus has $s=2$ because it has a universal parameterization, while a sphere has $s=2$ expect at a particular point with no measure.
-A sphere has $2$ charts minimum, while a torus has 3 charts minimum, so what is the correspondence?} }